openworkload/swm-core/HOWTO/INSTALL.md

    allow Docker bridge traffic to port 6000, for example:
-   `ufw allow in on <skyportnet-bridge> to any port 6000 proto tcp` Otherwise inspect/create calls fail and jobs report "Docker image not found" even when `docker images` shows the image.
+   `ufw allow in on <skyportnet-bridge> to any port 6000 proto tcp` Otherwise inspect/create calls fail and jobs report "Container image not found" even when `docker images` shows the image.

+For Podman from `skyport-dev`, mount the host Podman socket and set `SWM_CONTAINER_PODMAN_SOCK` (in-container Podman packages are experiments only).

 Install Sky Port in production environment